mirzaghaderi/IdeoKar/README.md

 ## IdeoKar2 main working windows

-1. **Core window** — contains the main toolbar (`Open Image(s)`, `Close Tab`, `Define Scale`, `Zoom In`, `Zoom Out`, `Undo Chromosome`, `Run`, `Save Ideogram`, `Save Table`, and `Help`) and a tabbed area with one tab per opened image.
-This is the main workspace for image viewing, chromosome tracing, scale definition, and manual inspection of traces.
+1. **Core window** — contains the main toolbar and a tabbed area with one tab per opened image.
+This is the main workspace for chromosome spread viewing, chromosome tracing, scale definition, and manual inspection of traces.

-2. **Parameters window** — opens or refreshes when you click `Run`.
+2. **Parameters window** — opens or refreshes when you click `Run Ideogram`.
 It contains three tabs:
    - **Karyotype parameters** — per-genome or per-sub-genome aggregates.
    - **Chromosomal parameters** — per-chromosome results.
    - **Raw data** — traced coordinates and landmark data.

-3. **Ideogram window** — opens or refreshes after `Run`.
-It displays one row per genome/sub-genome, with chromosomes sorted longest-first and aligned on a common centromere line, together with a scale bar.
-It has its own `Save Ideogram` button, which is also accessible from the Core window toolbar.
-The ideogram legend and labels can be edited or removed as described below.
+3. **Ideogram window** — opens after `Run Ideogram`.
+It displays ideogram and contains adjusting controllers.

-4. **Karyogram window** — provides an organized visual view of the traced chromosomes and is particularly useful for quality control and manual inspection of chromosome assignments.
+4. **Karyogram window** — opens after `Run Ideogram` and provides an organized visual view of the traced chromosomes and is particularly useful for quality control and manual inspection of chromosome assignments.
 Chromosomes can be reviewed as a group, and the Karyogram can be used to identify chromosomes that require